MiguelArroyo333/ECE230L-Lab4/README.md

 Sum of Products comes from how Minterms are designed, where it is a bunch of ORs of ANDs like (A.B) + (A.~C).
 Product of Sums is the opposite, made from Max Terms, a bunch of ANDs of ORs, like (~A+~C) * (A+B)
 ### Open the test.v file – how are we able to check that the signals match using XOR?
+XOR outputs true if and only the two inputs are different.
+XOR can be used because an output of 0 would mean they are the same.
+The test checks if the output is NOT 0 which means false.